dredizzle/project-3/README.md

 - Our approach to the book show page was to first get the key information about the books displayed on the page.
 For this we used an axios request to pull in information on the book (image, label, genre, year etc, stored in our seeds file), and then set this to state to render on the page;
 - Next we wanted to have a section displaying similar genre on the page;
-- After that we added goodrewies embedade API to gather more information about specific book;
+- After that we added goodrewies embedded API to gather more information about a specific book;
+- We added a button to preview the book;
-- And, finally we added a button to Amzazon book page so user can purchase the book.
+- And, finally we added a button to view the Amazon book page so user can purchase the book.

 ---
 ### Comments

 On the book `Show.js page` we added a Bulma media object.
 We then attached an event listener to push the content to the book comment property via our commentCreate route before displaying it on the page.
 We also attached a `commentDelete` event listener to the cross icon.
 Inside this handler we wrote an `'if statement'` to ensure that users could only delete their own comments and not those of other users.
-Finally we added a reload method, so that the new comments would display on the page after the user clicked.
+Finally we added a reload method, so that the new comments would display on the page after the user posted a comment.

 ---

-### User Register / login
+### User Register / Login

 Up in the right hand corner of the screen there is a register button, which redirects to the register page.
-Once the user has entered in a username, email, password and password confirmation, the user will be redirected to the login page, where the will be prompted to log in.
+Once the user has entered in a username, email, password and password confirmation, the user will be redirected to the login page, where they will be prompted to log in.

 ---

 ### User Profile page / Edit

-After log in has been completed with the correct credentials, the user gets redirected to the book collection so they can have a further browse of the books already in the database.
+After log in has been completed with the correct credentials, the user gets redirected to the book and story collections so they can further browse the books already in the database.

-###### Now in place of where the register button was, is now the Profile page button.
+###### Now in place of the register button, is now the Profile page button.
 When the user follows this link, they will be redirected to their profile page which contains:

 * A user card, holding the user information such as the username, profile picture and a short bio about themselves;
-* A book and story collection, which would contain all the books and stories the user has or potentially will add to the database;
+* A book and story collection, which contains all the books and stories the user has or potentially will add to the database;
-* Favourite stories;
 * A Wish list.

 ---

-### Wish list/ Favourute Stories
+### Wish list

 Within the user profile page, is the users Wishlist of books they are on the hunt for.
-On each of the book pages, there is a button that gives you the option to add the current book to your wish list.
-This is for other users to see what you are interested in and if they have it, they can leave a comment on the book in order to let the user know.
+On each of the book pages, there is a button that gives the user the option to add the book to their Wishlist.
+This is for other users to see what they are interested in and if they have it, they can leave a comment on the book in order to let the user know.

 ---

 ### Process:

-Once we'd decided on the theme for our project, we created a group Trello board to breakdown and manage our workload and created wireframes for the website.
+Once we decided on the theme for our project, we created a group Trello board to breakdown and manage our workload and created wireframes for the website.

 ---